clover/codelab-remote-pay-cloud/README.md

 + }.bind(this), 0);
 };
 ```

+**Important:** When testing signature behavior, please use a magnetic stripe card (provided with the Clover Dev Kit).

 Refresh the web page, reconnect to the Clover device, initiate another Sale, and accept the signature.
 You have now completed your first `remote-pay-cloud` Sale! 🎉